 Kunitz had an excused absence from practice, he is not injured.

 Updating an earlier report: Kunitz was on the ice for the start of practice, but left early.
 It has been confirmed that it was prearranged and that he is fine.
 Pens' head coach Dan Bylsma hinted that he won't rest players on Saturday, so look for Kunitz to be in the lineup.

-The Pittsburgh Penguins have re-assigned forward Brian Gibbons to Wilkes-Barre/Scranton (AHL).
+The Penguins have sent Adam Payerl back to Wilkes-Barre/Scranton (AHL).

 Payerl, 23, played in two games with Pittsburgh, including his NHL debut on April 6 at Colorado when he collected three shots and four hits in 9:33 minutes.
 Payerl has nine points (3G / 6A) in 38 games with WBS this year.